-But, how do you know you'll be paid fairly for the work you've done?
+So, how do you know you‘ll be paid fairly for the work you’ve done?
 This is where procuring cause comes into the picture.
+Let's demystify the procuring cause, what it means for real estate professionals, and how you can prevent disputes before they even begin.

-Procuring Cause Definition
+Real Estate Procuring Cause

-For example, let's say one agent introduced the buyer to a property, and the buyer eventually purchased and finalized the sale with a second agent.
+Now you can imagine how this cause can be the source of some disputes.
+Let's say one agent introduced the buyer to a property, and the buyer eventually purchased and finalized the sale with a second agent.
 If the agent claims they were the procuring cause of the sale, this could lead to a procuring cause dispute.

 What is a procuring cause dispute?